wp-plugins/pta-member-directory/readme.txt

 There is also a new shortcode to create a simple admin contact form without the recipient select box.
 Just use the shortcode [pta\_admin\_contact] .
 All messages sent from that form will go to the site\'s admin email.
 You can also force a simple admin contact form by passing in -1 as the id in a contact form link, such as: http://yoursite.com/your_contact_form/?id=-1

+Additional shortcode arguments for the contact form have been added in version 1.5 to allow you to specify an ID for a specific member as well as to hide the recipient select box, so that you can hard-code contact forms for specific members.
+For example, if you enter content (such as bio) for a member and set the directory to link to member posts, you could embed a contact form shortcode for each member on their own post so visitors can contact them directly from the bio pages without having to select a recipient.

-Simplify the shortcode generation by downloading the free extension, PTA Zilla Shortcodes, from my plugin site at: http://stephensherrardplugins.com
+Simplify the shortcode generation by downloading the free extension, PTA Shortcodes, from my plugin site at: http://stephensherrardplugins.com

 **Is there any spam protection?
 There is no captcha field?**